ombulabs/blog/_posts/2020-03-30-method-s-arguments-pt-2.markdown

 #    kargs is: {}
 ```

-Notice that "kargs" is always an hash.
+Notice that "kargs" is always a hash.
 You usually deconstruct the hash (using the double splat operator) or use it as is as a hash or to call another method:

 ```ruby
 def bar(arg2:, **kargs)